lars159/TS1227/Part1/README.md

 1. Create a basic html/body structure.

-2. Define a single line break?
+2. Create a simple table?

 3. Create a hiden comment HTML tags?

 4. Make a hyperlink to google.com? [change open in TAB or window]

-5. Make a simple  table?

-6. try making a site that look like screenshot.png
+5. try making a site that look like screenshot.png

 Extra: